Key steps in the application process

 Doctoral students should start their studies as soon as possible after the decision of acceptance is served.
 International students (persons not residing permanently in Finland) must return a binding confirmation for accepting the offered study place to the university by the deadline mentioned in the acceptance documents.
 The accepted students must confirm their study plan and prepare a written agreement about the main principles and responsibilities of supervision in the doctoral studies with their supervisors.
 The study plan is updated annually.
 The plan helps students to understand the structure of their studies, and it is also used to follow the progress in studies regularly.

 The Graduate School of the University of Vaasa organizes twice a year an Orientation Event for new doctoral students.
 The aim of the event is to guide new doctoral students to get acquainted with the University of Vaasa as a study and research environment and to ensure a fluent start of the studies and research work.

 There are no tuition fees or other mandatory fees for doctoral students.

-Please note: Admission to postgraduate studies does not automatically include any grant or right to research facilities.
+Please note: Admission to doctoral studies does not automatically include any grant or right to research facilities.